Why Is a Baby Hearing Test Important For Your Child?

 Why is it Important to Have My Baby’s Hearing Screened Early?

-The most important time for a child to be exposed to and learn language is in the first three years of life.
+The most important time for a child to be exposed to and learn a language is in the first three years of life.
 In fact, children begin learning speech and language in the first six months of life.
-Research suggests that those who have hearing impairment and get intervention have better language skills than those who don’t.
+Research suggests that those who have a hearing impairment and get intervention to have better language skills than those who don’t.
 The earlier you know about deafness or hearing loss, the sooner you can make sure your child benefits from strategies that will help him or her learn to communicate.